Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: The Bubble Riding Model and First Main Results

 In this paper we are particularly interested in the case where the number of agents is very large.
-Given that such problems are both mathematically and numerically intractable for large $N$, we will focus on the $N\rightarrow \infty$ version of the game known as \emph{mean field game}, which we now describe.
+Given that such problems are both mathematically and numerically intractable for large $N$, we consider the MFG counterpart which we now describe.